Your cart is emptyShop

 This animation compares the life cycles of mosses and ferns, helping to understand the general life cycle of plants.

-moss, fern, life cycle, mosses, male fern, root-like structure, stem-like structure, leaf-like structure, spore, sporangium, seta, mature moss plant, rhizome, leaf, moss cushion, haploid, gametophyte generation, gamete, fertilisation, meiosis, heart-shaped prothallium, male reproductive organ, female reproductive organ, diploid, thalloid plants, zygote, plant tissues, chemotaxis, plant, biology
+moss, fern, life cycle, male fern, root-like structure, stem-like structure, leaf-like structure, spore, sporangium, seta, mature moss plant, rhizome, leaf, moss cushion, haploid, gametophyte generation, gamete, fertilisation, meiosis, heart-shaped prothallium, male reproductive organ, female reproductive organ, diploid, thalloid plants, zygote, plant tissues, chemotaxis, plant, biology

 Our gametes are haploid cells produced from diploid cells by meiosis, a special type of cell division.

 Mitosis is the process by which a eukaryotic cell divides into two cells and the number of chromosomes remains unchanged.

 This animation demonstrates the anatomy of tulips, daffodils and snowdrops.

 Certain mushrooms are poisonous and can be fatal for humans when consumed, while others are edible and used widely in cooking.

 The two groups of angiosperms are monocots and dicots.